bazl-E/vpn_connection_detector/README.md

-# VPN Connection Monitor
+# VPN Connection Detector

-The `vpn_connection_detector` package provides a simple and efficient way to monitor VPN connection status in a Dart/Flutter application.
-It includes a singleton class, `VpnConnectionMonitor`, that offers a stream of VPN connection states and a method to check the VPN connection status.
+The `vpn_connection_detector` package provides a simple and efficient way to detect VPN connection status in a Dart/Flutter application.
+It includes a singleton class, `VpnConnectionDetector`, that offers a stream of VPN connection states and a method to check the VPN connection status.

 ## Features